RicoJia/ricojia.github.io/_posts/2026/2026-04-14-YOLO Reviews.markdown

 [4, 2, 0]]
 ```

-So during training, we keep the three branches separately so we are explicitly keeping the original input, and 1x1.
-The identity branch is especially important.
-It gives the block an easy way to preserve the input signal.
-Early in training, a plain conv might distort features randomly.
-But with an identity branch, the model has a stable path that passes useful information through, which helps gradients flow and makes optimization easier, similar in spirit to residual connections.
-This helps to achieve K_final in a more stable way even though one can theoretically just keep 1  3x3 convolution block.
+So during training, we keep the three branches separate.
+The identity branch is especially important because it preserves input signal and improves gradient flow, similar in spirit to residual connections.
+This makes optimization more stable, even though an equivalent fused `3x3` kernel can be used at inference.

 ```
 branch A: 3x3 Conv + BN